lyqhf153/RuleEngine/README.md

 - Output will so distinct result.
 - Operatore support as per data types
     - STRING :  Equal
-		- INTEGER : Equal , Greater , Lesser
+    - INTEGER : Equal , Greater Than , Less Than
-		- DATETIME : Equal , Greater , Lesser
+    - DATETIME : Equal , Greater Than , Lesser Than

 ## Build the project